paulveillard/cybersecurity-pki/PKI-Architecture.md

 ### 1.3 - Why choose a publicly trusted PKI?
+- Being publicly trusted means that publicly trusted root certificates (associating the identity of a CA with their official public keys) are already distributed in most clients.
+Browsers, operating systems, and other client software are shipped with a built-in list of such trusted public keys that are used to validate certificates they encounter.
+- (Responsible vendors can also be expected to update these lists when updating their software.)
+In contrast, privately trusted root certificates (needed for a private PKI) must be manually installed in a client before certificates from such private PKIs can be validated.

+> As a consequence, if you are trying to protect a publicly accessible web site or other on-line resource, a certificate issued from a publicly trusted PKI (i.e., a CA) is the way to go, since requiring each visitor to manually install a private PKI’s root certificate into their browser is not practical (and the consistent security warnings likely to result will negatively affect your site’s reputation).

 ### 1.4 - Why choose a privately trusted PKI?

+- Public PKIs must strictly follow regulations and undergo regular audits, while a privately trusted PKI may forgo auditing requirements and deviate from standards in any way its operator sees fit.
+Although this can mean that they do not follow the best practices as rigorously, it also allows customers using a private PKI more freedom regarding their certificate policies and operations.

+> One example: the Baseline Requirements prohibit publicly trusted CAs to issue certificates for internal domains (e.g. example.local).
+A private PKI can, if desired, issue certificates for any domain as needed, including such local domains.

+Publicly trusted certificates must also always include specific information in a manner strictly defined by their controlling regulations and formatted in a certificate profile mapping to the accepted X.509 standard for public certificates.
+However, some customers may require a custom certificate profile, specifically tailored to their organization’s anticipated uses and security concerns.
+A private PKI can issue certificates using a specialized certificate profile.

+Apart from the certificate itself, private PKI allows for full control of the identity and credentials verification procedures as well.
+A customer’s own access control systems (such as single sign-ons or LDAP directories) can be integrated with the private PKI service to easily provide certificates to parties already trusted by the operator.
+In contrast, a publicly trusted PKI must perform strict manual and automated checks and validation against qualified databases before issuing any certificate

 ## 2 - What is PKI Architecture?